AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/tips-tricks-and-troubleshooting/sharing-shows-more-than-1-permission.md

 ## Answer

 Users have the highest permission shown on the sharing screen.
-For more information about permissions, see the article [Overview of sharing permissions on objects in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).
+For more information about permissions, see the article [Overview of sharing permissions on objects](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).

 ![](assets/screen-shot-2014-03-19-at-3.36.28-pm-350x403.png)